Gyeeta/gyeeta.github.io/docs/installation/partha_config.md

 The TCP Ports mentioned in this option must be same as the [Shyama Server Service Port](./shyama_config#service-port).

+Example usages :

+[ 10037 ] : Here a single instance of Shyama is specified.

-Example usage : [ 10037, 10037 ] : Here 2 instances of Shyama are running in Active Passive mode.
+[ 10037, 10037 ] : Here 2 instances of Shyama are running in Active Passive mode.

 ## Is Kubernetes {#is-kubernetes}